Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations: The Semilinear Wave Equation

 \section{The Semilinear Wave Equation}

 The following sections are devoted to the main result of the work.
 To that end, first the semilinear wave equation will be introduced, as well as corresponding existence results for an analytic solution.
 Then the three questions proposed in \cite{DeRyck1} will be answered consecutively.
-In the end, the main result consists of an \textit{a posteriori} and \textit{a priori} bound for the error in the $H^1([0,T];L^2(\Omega))$-norm in terms of the training error, the number of training points and some constants.
-Some of the longer proofs of the theorems and corollaries can be found in the appendix.\\ The focus of this work will be on the following semilinear wave equation:
+In the end, the main result consists of an \textit{a posteriori} and \textit{a priori} error bound for the sum of the total error and the total error of the time-derivative in terms of the training error, the number of training points and some constants.
+Some of the longer proofs of the theorems and corollaries can be found in the appendix.\\ The focus of this work will be the following semilinear wave equation:

 where $\Omega$ is a bounded domain in $\mathbb{R}^d$ and $d\in\mathbb{N}$ with $d\leq 5$ and $a:\overline{\Omega}\rightarrow\mathbb{R}, f:\overline{\Omega}\times\mathbb{R}\rightarrow\mathbb{R}, u_0:\Omega\rightarrow\mathbb{R}$ and $u_1:\Omega\rightarrow\mathbb{R}$.
 In practice, the nonlinearity $f(x,u)$ often takes the shape $f(x,u)=|u|^pu$ for some $p>0$.\\ Throughout we will make the following assumption on $a(x)$ and $f(x,u)$: \begin{itemize} \item[(A1)] The function $a:\overline{\Omega}\rightarrow\mathbb{R}$ satisfies $a(x)\geq 0, a(x)\neq 0$ almost everywhere in $\overline{\Omega}$ and $a(x)^{-1}\equiv\frac{1}{a(x)}\in L^p(\Omega)$ for some $0<p<\infty$. \item[(A2)] The function $f(x,u)$ is a $C^{k-1}$ class function defined on $\overline{\Omega}\times\mathbb{R}$ satisfying